rupeshtiwari/rupeshtiwari/README.md

 ✍️ Read my [all Azure related technical blogs for developers here](http://www.rupeshtiwari.com/tags/#azure).

-## Computer Science Fundamentals & Techniques
+## Data Structures and Algorithms

-I myself is from Electronics and Tellecommunication Branch.
+I myself is from Electronics and Telecommunication Branch.
 Therefore, I had to learn all computer science fundamental from scratch.
 And I got some good experience and here I will take that opportunity to teach you as well.
 I hope you will enjoy them and also learn computer science fundamentals.
 I will try my best to make them very easy and simple for you.
 You will become problem solver and well equipped with data-structure and algorithm.

 Learn below computer science topics from scratch and prepare for coding interview in Facebook, Amazon, Google, Microsoft etc.